Aaron Rodgers says his appearance at the 2022 NFL Honors led to a haircut

 Rodgers said after the NFL Honors he did “all my hippy stuff” before deciding to ultimately change up the hair.

-Rodgers, of course, is referring to his Panchakarma cleanse that he underwent shortly after the Packers lost in the NFC Divisional game to the 49ers and then his Ayahuasca journey, which he has gone into detail over the last month or so as he has hit up one podcast after another talking with the likes of Joe Rogan, Aubrey Marcus and most recently Bill Maher.
+After first taking part in a Panchakarma cleanse shortly after the Packers lost in the NFC Divisional playoff round to the 49ers, he has Revealed in recent months all about his Ayahuasca journey as he hit up one podcast after another talking with the likes of Joe Rogan, Aubrey Marcus and most recently Bill Maher.

-Rodgers said on Tuesday his offseason has made “for some interesting Cafeteria conversations.”
+Rodgers said on Tuesday his offseason experiences have made “for some interesting Cafeteria conversations.”

 “It’s been interesting to hear from so many different guys across the league, men and women that I know or that I don’t know ask questions about it,” Rodgers said.
 “People from my past acquaintances, friends, close friends who didn’t understand and wanted to learn more about it and then teammates.
 A lot of teammates pulled me aside and wanted to learn about it.”